MZN Company — Phase-Aware Depth Review

 Security Research + Vulnerability Discovery

-23 protocols.
-8 critical vulnerabilities.
-Offensive and defensive logic in one stack.
+23 public-tier protocols.
+Multiple security-sensitive findings under coordinated/responsible disclosure.
+Offensive and defensive logic held in one integrated stack.

 The security layer is not a pile of warnings.
-It is a portfolio that contains both critical attack-surface discoveries and the corresponding defensive architectures.
+It is a portfolio that contains both security-sensitive findings handled under coordinated/responsible disclosure, and the corresponding defensive architectures.
 ISBP and related protocol families matter because they push the work beyond “security awareness” into operational design thinking.
 The evaluator takeaway is simple: this is red-team depth and blue-team depth held in one integrated body of work.

 Most organizations split this into separate specialist teams.
 Integrated dual-sided security reasoning is rarer than security messaging makes it look.